Exceeding your storage on Dropbox Basic: FAQs

 • You were part of a team account that was disbanded, or you were removed from a team.

-• You were a trial user with a larger storage allowance but didn't upgrade to a paid plan.
+• You were a trial user with aditional storage but didn't upgrade to a paid plan.

-• You may have joined a shared folder which other users contributed to.
+• You joined a shared folder that contains files added by other people.

 What’s my Dropbox free storage limit?